Karthi110/urbanKannada/README.md

-To run run the following commands
+To run the project
-1.npm i
+1.clone the repo
+2.run 'npm i' command
-2.Add your openai api key in env file
+3.get openai api key and put in env file...refer env.example 4.npm run dev
-3.npm run dev

-TODO

-0.Interactivity✅<br>
-1.User Feedback✅<br/>
-2.Ai learn from Feedback❌<br>
-3.Error handling❌<br>
+About the project

+This is a fun project where AI is able to give the slang meanings of urban words all over the world.